dotnet/docs/docs/fundamentals/networking/http/http-autoclient.md

 | `Task<T>` | When `T` is any serializable type, the response content is deserialized from JSON and returned. |
 | `Task<HttpResponseMessage>` | If you need the <xref:System.Net.Http.HttpResponseMessage> itself, as returned from <xref:System.Net.Http.HttpClient.SendAsync%2A?displayProperty=nameWithType>, use this type. |

-When the content type of the response isn't `application/json` and the method's return type isn't `Task<string>`, an exception is thrown.
+When the content type of the HTTP response isn't `application/json` and the method's return type isn't `Task<string>`, an exception is thrown.

 ### HTTP verb attributes

-The HTTP method is defined using one of the following attributes:
+An HTTP method is defined using one of the following attributes:

 - <xref:Microsoft.Extensions.Http.AutoClient.GetAttribute?displayProperty=fullName>
 - <xref:Microsoft.Extensions.Http.AutoClient.PostAttribute?displayProperty=fullName>